sparkay/PatternsofDiscovery/Key datafiles/README.md

 I attempted to store my final patent datasets here, but realized they were too big for github.
-Currently searching for a solution using some combination of AWS and/or the PatentsView API.
+Currently files are archived in my personal Google Drive.
+A future application will pull data from the PatentsView API to generate patent density graphs on demand, making the archived data moot.

 Datafiles that need archiving or replacing are